northox/roundcube-yubikey-plugin/README.md

 - Some people use this to mitigate the risk/impact of their password getting compromised.
 - Others use it to reduce (but not elimitate) the risk of authenticating to their webemail account from a potentially compromised computer.
 The one-time password requires the attacker to conduct an active attack on the token or the session instead of simply/passively capturing your password.

-The plugin is known to be working with Roundcube version 1.0 to 1.1.4.
+The plugin is known to be working with Roundcube version 1.0 to 1.3.1.

-##Features
+## Features
 - Support alternative API servers - see `yubikey_api_url`
 - Validation of the token is done via HMAC-SHA1 authentication over HTTPS (with certificate and hostname validation)
 - Usage enforcement or in other words disallow yubikey opt-out (disabled by default) - see `yubikey_disallow_user_changes`